 Carol A. Mueller, pet portrait photographer in Jacksonville, FL

-We adore our furbabies, let’s commemorate their lives…
+We love our furbabies, let’s commemorate their lives…

-If your furbabies are still young (kittens and puppies grow up really quickly), consider booking several portrait sessions over their first year or two.
+Kittens & puppies grow really fast – consider booking several sessions over the first year or two.

-Elderly and especially hospice-stage pets are especially deserving of being remembered with portraits; this is handled delicately and discretely, with lots of patience & love.
-[One of my own is going through this right now with terminal oral cancer.].
+Elderly and hospice-stage pets are especially deserving of being remembered with portraits.
+This is handled delicately with patience & love.

 Contact me for more information & to book your pet’s portrait session:

 Home office: (904) 384-5279 Cell/text: (904) 416-8262 Email: email@example.com

 Contact me to discuss your pet and what you’d like to accomplish with the session.
 Sessions are tailored to you & your pet’s needs & abilities.
 For the best results, a pre-session visit in your home with you and your pet is highly recommended.

 Session fees start at $350.00 and in each case, include a set of social-media sized, watermarked files.
 Prints start at $25.00.